UKCloud/documentation/articles/portal/ptl-how-reset-password.md

 4. On the **Edit contact** tab, select the **User** tab.

-5. Update the password or memorable word as required.
+5. Update the memorable word as required.

    ![Edit user](images/ptl-update-user-password.png)